Vignesh-Hariharan/stock-market-analysis/README.md

 ## 🌟 Project Overview

-StockSense is a cutting-edge platform that leverages real-time data and artificial intelligence to provide unparalleled insights into stock market trends and predictions.
+StockSense is a project that leverages real-time data and ML to provide unparalleled insights into stock market trends and predictions.
 By combining advanced web scraping techniques, robust ETL processes, cloud-based data warehousing, state-of-the-art machine learning models, and interactive data visualizations, StockSense empowers investors to make informed decisions with confidence.

 ### 🔑 Key Features